 Cuban-Inspired Black Beans and Rice

-This dish has come to be known as a regional standard in Florida due to the popularization of black beans by the Cuban-American community.
+This simple dish of black beans served over rice has come to be known as a regional standard in Florida due to the popularization of black beans by the Cuban-American community.
 Once you have your cooked beans on hand, this preparation requires a minimum of effort.
+Photos by Evan Atlas.

 - 2 tablespoons olive oil